Anandaprian/decodelab-projects/README.md

 # decodelab-projects
-A fullstack web application using HTML, CSS, and JavaScript for the frontend, with Node.js powering the backend
+this is a web application using HTML, CSS, and JavaScript for the frontend.